Fix Can't Read From the Source File or Disk on Windows

 #How Do You Fix Bad Sectors on the Source Drive?

-Bad sectors are damaged storage segments on a hard drive that the OS can no longer read reliably.
-When a large file spans multiple sectors and one of those sectors is unreadable, Windows stops the copy and returns the source file error.
+Bad sectors are damaged storage segments on a hard drive that the OS can’t read reliably anymore.
+When a large file spans multiple sectors and one of them is unreadable, Windows stops the copy and returns the source file error.

 You can check for bad sectors using Windows’ built-in disk check tool.
 Right-click the source drive in File Explorer, select Properties, go to the Tools tab, and click Check under Error checking.
 Windows will scan for and attempt to repair logical bad sectors.